Who Gets Flagged? The Pluralistic Evaluation Gap in AI Content Watermarking: Pluralistic Failures Across Modalities

 \textbf{Images.} To our knowledge, no published work has evaluated whether image watermark detection performance varies as a function of cultural content, subject demographics, or non-Western visual traditions.
 This gap exists despite clear reason to investigate as Google's SynthID-Image~\cite{gowal2025synthid} documentation acknowledges that learned perceptual quality metrics are inherently biased toward the content distributions they were developed on, which in practice means ImageNet-style natural images.
 If the metrics used to assess watermark imperceptibility cannot reliably evaluate culturally diverse content, then differential watermark behavior across visual traditions would be invisible to current evaluation.

 The primary image watermark robustness benchmark, WAVES~\cite{an2024waves}, tests perturbations reflecting Western platform conventions (e.g., JPEG compression, cropping, rotation, style transfer).
+These operations are not demographically neutral.
+Lossy JPEG compression alone has been shown to disproportionately degrade face recognition performance on darker skin tones (up to 34\% accuracy reduction) via chroma subsampling in the frequency domain~\cite{yucer2022does}.
+The primitives that watermark robustness tests rely on therefore already encode demographic asymmetries before any watermark is introduced.
 Absent from evaluation are compression codecs and processing pipelines common on non-Western platforms such as WeChat and LINE~\cite{li2020anti}, or visual content types that fall outside ImageNet-derived distributions, including calligraphic scripts, intricate textile patterns, and non-photographic art traditions.
 The problem compounds at the generative layer.
 Text-to-image systems default to Western-centric depictions under culturally neutral prompts, with studies showing that models like Stable Diffusion generate predominantly white male subjects and systematically misrepresent non-Western cultures~\cite{ghosh-caliskan-2023-person, bianchi2023easily}.
 If the generated content is culturally skewed and the watermark is trained and evaluated on that same skewed distribution, the verification layer inherits the model's biases while introducing potential new ones through the embedding process itself.
 We cannot claim image watermarking is fair because we have not evaluated it for fairness.
 The mechanisms predict differential behavior, and the evaluation infrastructure was not designed to detect it.